Duncan Robinson NBA Playoffs Player Props: Heat vs. Celtics

 Duncan Robinson Insights vs. the Celtics

-- Robinson is responsible for taking 3.4% of his team's field goal attempts this season with 5.6 per game.
+- Robinson has taken 5.6 shots per game this season and made 2.1 per game, which account for 3.4% and 2.7%, respectively, of his team's total.

-- He's put up 4.6 threes per game, or 6.7% of his team's shots from beyond the arc this season.
+- He's attempted 4.6 threes per game, or 6.7% of his team's shots from beyond the arc this season.

-- The Celtics are the fourth-best defensive squad in the NBA, allowing 111.4 points per contest.
+- Allowing 111.4 points per game, the Celtics are the fourth-ranked squad in the league on defense.

-- Conceding 44 rebounds per game, the Celtics are the 18th-ranked team in the league.
+- On the boards, the Celtics are 18th in the NBA, allowing 44.0 rebounds per contest.

 Duncan Robinson vs. the Celtics